I see that there are so many Liaison insurance plans. They all look very similar. What is the difference?

 No, there is no difference.
 They are all from the same plan administrator and participate in the same PPO networks.
 The major differences are what you see clearly on our web site in features and price.

 When I look at the names of different Liaison plans, they seem to suggest that the coverage area would be different in different plans.
 Is that true?

 They are all designed to provide temporary coverage outside the home country.
-There are some country specific restrictions, described in the details section and/or in the brochure, to exclude the coverage in some high risk countries such as Afghanistan or North Korea, for example, but that is completely independent of what the name suggests.
+There are some country specific restrictions, described in the details section and/or in the brochure, to exclude the coverage in some high risk countries but that is completely independent of what the name suggests.

 If there multiple plans that are exactly the same, why do you offer such duplicate plans?
 It is very confusing to me.

 While we understand your feelings, we offer them simply because they exist in the market and we offer all major plans from all major companies.
 Even though for a given situation, two plans may be the same, but they are not the same for all situations.
 Moreover, if we didn't offer a particular plan, but a competitor did, customers would claim why we don't offer that particular plan.